sharma-anubhav/CV-AI-TTT/Readme.md

 # Uniqueness

 This game is extremely lightweight as it does not use any object tracking pre-trained models and other ML-Algorithms that have the tendency to make the operations heavy.
 Instead to keep it relatively fast, we process the sections of the grid to extract contours from each grid square and to check if the finger was present inside that section/square.
+All other projects use heavy object tracking algorithms for this purpose, whereas this approach employes simple basic concepts

 ## Minimax Algorithm